Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Comparison of the methods on real data

 In a second stage, we compared the methods on the CRASH-3 dataset \cite{crash3_effects_2019}.
 Some heterogeneity in early treatment administration has been found in the CRASH-3 trial, therefore we thought it would be interesting to develop ITRs on this data \cite{crash3_effects_2019}.
 CRASH-3 is a multi-center randomized control trial consisting of $9,072$ patients from $175$ hospitals over $29$ countries.
 The aim of this trial was to examine the effects of tranexamic acid (TXA) in patients with acute traumatic brain injury.
 This paper used head injury death as the outcome (1=no and 0=yes).
 Six covariates were included in the methods: $2$ categorical variables and $4$ continuous variables.
 A binary treatment variable (0=Placebo and 1=TXA) was used.
 A description of the covariates and outcome is given in Supporting Material~S3.\\

 Table~\ref{tab:res_crash3} shows the values of the metrics obtained with each method.
 The results of the training set are given in Supplementary Material~S3.
 Recall that higher values of c-statistic for benefit are better but it is rare to obtain values above $0.6$ \cite{vanKlaveren2018}.
 Here, c-statistic for benefit values were all around or under $0.5$, indicating poor discrimination except for A-learning and the modified covariate method's ITRs which had higher values ($0.721$ and $0.720$ respectively).
 Excluding A-learning and the modified covariate method's ITRs, the ITRs were not able to differentiate patients benefiting from taking the evaluated treatment from patients not benefiting.
 The PAPE values were close to $0$ meaning that the ITRs did not perform better than a rule which randomly treated the same proportion of patients.
 There was a mix of positive and negative values but they all remained close to $0$.
 A-learning and the modified covariate method's ITRs had $B_{pos}$ and $B_{neg}$ values around $0.2$, showing some benefits of giving the evaluated treatment to patients with a positive score and not giving the evaluated treatment to patients with a negative score, which was not the case for the other ITRs who had values near $0$.
+A-learning and the modified covariate method outperformed other approaches.
+This better performance is attributed to the treatment rules they developed, predominantly recommending treatment for patients with moderate Glasgow coma scores and reactive pupils.
+These patients’ profiles align with findings from the CRASH-3 study.
 The proportions of people for which the treatment was recommended went from $0$ to $1$ with a majority of methods recommending to give the evaluated treatment to over 60\% of patients.
 Note that CWL's ITR chose to give the evaluated treatment to no one whereas OWL's ITR chose to give the evaluated treatment to everyone.
-Practically all the ITRs' values were above $0.8$.
-The rules' values were almost identical although the proportion of treated patients differed for each method leading us to conclude that there was a negligible treatment effect.
-For instance, CWL's ITR which treats no one with the evaluated treatment has a value of $0.802$, and OWL's ITR which treated everyone with the evaluated treatment has a value of $0.819$ which seems to imply that treating with the evaluated treatment did not have a significative impact on the outcome.\\
+The rules' mean outcomes were almost identical and practically all above $0.8$, although the proportion of treated patients differed for each method leading us to conclude that there was a negligible treatment effect.
+This can be emphasized by looking at the mean outcome when no one is treated and the mean outcome when all the individuals are treated.
+The mean outcome when no one was treated ($0.802$) was close to the mean outcome when everyone was treated ($0.819$).
+Comparing these two mean outcomes to the mean outcome under the rules, we found that all the methods, except the crossfitted S-learner, had a mean outcome higher than the mean outcome when no one was treated, but only three of them (PATH, A-learning, and the modified covariate method) had a better mean outcome than the mean outcome when everyone was treated.\\